ball2004244/PlayAI-Book-Reader/README.md

 ## Description

 Book Reader is a simple web application that allows users to upload and view PDF files from the browser.
 The user can also listen to the text in the PDF using text-to-speech (TTS) functionality, as well as interact with the content of the PDF.

-The project is accessbile on Vercel at ...
+The project is accessible on Vercel at [play-ai-book-reader-inky.vercel.app](https://play-ai-book-reader-inky.vercel.app)

 ## Tech Stack